 Golden Hill State Park is known for its historical Thirty Mile Lighthouse, a fully operational lighthouse cottage that visitors can rent year-round.
 The lighthouse, once a beacon along the shores of Lake Ontario didn’t guide mariners to a safe port, but rather, it steered mariners around the shallows of the lake, protecting their boats from damage.
 Within recent years, after the restoration process completed, the lighthouse’s new beacon became active in the lantern room, and guests who stay in this once-fully functioning lighthouse can now enjoy the beacon without the trouble of tending to and maintaining the light overnight.

+RV campers can enjoy a myriad of activities within the park's borders, including fishing, hiking, biking, disc golfing, and snowshoeing.
 In addition to the historical and recreational aspect of the park, visitors stay here and take day-trips to Niagara Falls, which is only a 45-mile drive away.
 If you have a motorhome or driving RV, be aware that parking near the falls fills up quickly for larger vehicles like buses and RVs, and RVs are only allowed to park in Parking Lot 3, located on the east end of Goat Island.

+Most New York State Parks charge a vehicle use fee to enter the facility.
+The boat launch charges a fee to access the water.
 Campers, once entering the park, will proceed to the camp office for check-in.
 The dump station and the campground are both located past the camp office.

 Golden Hill State Park Campground is a seasonally-operating campground that offers RV guests sites with different levels of camping amenities.
-The large campground has both pull through and back-in gravel spaces that accommodate RVs and trailers up to 40 feet in length.
+The large campground has both pull-through and back-in gravel spaces that accommodate RVs and trailers up to 40 feet in length.
 Each site has a picnic table and a fire pit, and the spaces are all located near restrooms and showers.
 Waterfront views are available on select sites.
-Some of the camping sites are primitive style, offering no water or electrical hookups, while other spaces have water and either 30 or 50 amp electrical outlets.
+Some of the camping sites are primitive style, offering no water or electrical hookups, while other spaces have water and either 30- or 50-amp electrical outlets.

 Do you love to duck hunt?
 During hunting season, permitted hunters are allowed to hunt waterfowl, pheasant, and small game on Golden Hill State Park Land.
 Interested hunters should participate and complete one of the state’s Waterfowl Identification courses before acquiring the proper documentation to hunt in the area.
 For information on hunting, duck blind permit rules, and blind duck drawings, contact the park or the New York State Department of Environmental Conservation.